Substance Abuse Guidelines

 For Student Majors That Include A Clinical Component In The Curriculum

 The University has established disciplinary proceedings for when a student is charged or violates the drug and alcohol control guidelines.
-However, when a student violates the drug and alcohol guidelines and is enrolled in a major that includes a clinical health care component in the curriculum, it is incumbent upon the officers and faculty of the College of Nursing and Health Professions to provide oversight and remedial action for such a serious act by the student.
+However, when a student violates the drug and alcohol guidelines and is enrolled in a major that includes a clinical health care component in the curriculum, it is incumbent upon the administration and faculty of the College of Nursing and Health Professions to provide oversight and remedial action for such a serious act by the student.

 The University recognizes that drug abuse/dependence is a disease that is chronic, progressive, and if left untreated, fatal.
 The University can be supportive of a student receiving treatment and once sustained recovery is obtained, the student may seek re-admission.
+To request accommodations of a disability based on a history of substance abuse, contact the Office of Equality and Diversity at http://drexel.edu/oed/disabilityResources/overview/.

 The purpose of these Substance Abuse Guidelines is to inform students enrolled in the College of Nursing and Health Professions, who are also enrolled in a major that includes a clinical health care component, about the guidelines and procedures related to any unlawful use, manufacture, distribution, or possession of controlled or illegal substances or alcohol.
 Aside from seriously affecting the physical and psychological integrity of the user, substance abuse may significantly affect the ability of students to administer safe care to patients entrusted to them in a clinical health care setting.